Although my visit lasted only a few days, Finland and I really vibed.

 8. The cuisine is worth a taste

 Finnish foods may not be as well-known as some other European cuisines, but it has some unique delicacies.
 As a vegetarian I didn’t get to try all of the Finnish specialties, but you may be interested in trying the fish or reindeer and game meats.
-Potatoes, rye bread, and dairy products are also popular, and don’t forget to try the traditional Karelian pasty (karjalanpiirakka).
+Potatoes, rye bread, and dairy products are also popular, and don’t forget to try the traditional Karelian pastry (karjalanpiirakka).

 9. Pay attention to cultural etiquette